 - These are not as vital as those under A and not as insignificant as C.

 - A regular robust inventory control system should be implemented for such items.

-- A company must monitor these items for potential inclusion in the A category, or to ensure they don’t fall to category C.
+- A company must monitor these items for potential inclusion in the A category or to ensure they don’t fall into category C.

 Treatment for Category C

 - These do not need the level of security and monitoring as A category items.